Multi-agent Adaptive Mechanism Design

 \subsection{Extension to General Estimator}

-An important observation of $\dram$ is that the estimation oracle and the optimization oracle are decoupled.
-They are connected via the ambiguity parameter $\eta_k$, which measures the distance between the estimated \textit{distribution} and the actual one.
+An important observation of $\dram$ is that the estimation oracle and the optimization oracle are decoupled, connected only via the ambiguity parameter $\eta_k$.
 This means that $\dram$ is flexible with estimators, so long as its estimation could satisfy the requirement in Eq.(\ref{eq: tv condition}).
 Therefore, the empirical estimator could be swapped with any other distribution estimator that may better exploit and reflect the underlying structures of agents' skills.
 Based on this, we propose the algorithm $\dram+$ working with general distribution estimators.

 \begin{definition}[General Discrete Distribution Estimator] Let $q$ be a discrete distribution on space $\mathcal{Y}$.
 Given $t$ samples independently and identically drawn from $q$, the generalized distribution estimator provides an estimation $\hat{q}_t$ such that with probability $1-\varepsilon$, we have